phajy/DiscDegeneracies/poster/main.typ

   We make use of the new general relativistic ray tracer #smallcaps[Gradus.jl] (Baker & Young 2025) which is able to model more realistic scenarios, specifically with arbitrary spacetimes, disc, and corona geometries.
 In this poster we restrict ourselves to an initial study of thick discs self-consistently illuminated by a lamppost corona (see, e.g., Taylor & Reynolds 2018).

   #figure(
-    block(image("figs/disc_profile_a_0.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
+    block(image("figs/disc_profile_a_0.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: [Disc cross sections for a range of Eddington fractions, $dot(m)$, illuminated by a lamppost corona.]
+    caption: [Disc cross sections for a range of Eddington fractions, $dot(m)$, illuminated by a lamppost corona (indicated by the red star).], )
-  )

   #figure(
-    block(image("figs/disc_obscuration.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
+    block(image("figs/disc_obscuration.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
     caption: [Razor-thin disc (a) and thick disc (b).
-Note the obscured innermost radii in (b) -- this will be more significant at high inclination.]
+Note the obscured innermost radii in (b) -- this will be more significant at high inclination.], )
-  )

   #place(top + right, dx: 60pt, dy: -110pt, image("logos/gradus.png", width: 15%))